Jesse Lingard

 Lingard made his senior debut while on loan at Leicester City in 2012, and spent time on loan at Birmingham City and Brighton & Hove Albion during the 2013–14 season and at Derby County in 2015.
 He broke into the Manchester United first-team under Louis van Gaal in 2015, and was a regular in the side until 2019, when he fell out of favour under Ole Gunnar Solskjær and struggled to regain his place in the team.
 A productive loan spell with West Ham United in 2021 saw Lingard rediscover his form, scoring nine goals in 16 appearances.
 He returned to Manchester United for one more year until he was released at the end of the 2021–22 season.
+He signed a one-year contract at Nottingham Forest, before being released at the end of the 2022–23 season.
+Seven months later, he joined South Korean club FC Seoul.

 He represented England at under-17 and under-21 levels, before making his senior international debut in October 2016 and representing his country at the 2018 FIFA World Cup, where England finished fourth.

 Early life

-Lingard was born in Warrington, Cheshire, and attended William Beamont Community High School.
+Jesse Ellis Lingard was born on 15 December 1992 in Warrington, Cheshire, and attended William Beamont Community High School.
+He also attended Ashton-on-Mersey School Sixth Form due to their partnership with Manchester United.